Elevating Parent Carers of Children & Adults with Special Learning Needs

 Aside from my work at the centre, I also take part in the Manchester Local Offer Parent Champion programme, which involves supporting parents and carers to get information from the Local Offer.
 I am also involved with various parent participation forums run by the Manchester City Council as well as various online forums.

 I’m father to an energetic young boy with autism.
-Proudly Filipino while living in Manchester, I try to embody the bayanihan spirit and give back to this lovely city by helping out wherever possible, particularly within the SEND community.
+Proudly Filipino even as I’ve lived in Manchester for nearly a decade, I try to embody the bayanihan spirit and give back to this lovely city by helping out wherever possible, particularly within the SEND community.

-Aside from being the centre’s ICT guy, I also chair school charity Buddies of The Birches (BOBS), participate in Manchester’s Local Offer Parent Champions programme, and volunteer in Manchester Parent Carer Forum.
+Aside from being the centre’s ICT guy, I also participate in Manchester’s Local Offer Parent Champions programme and work actively with Manchester Parent Carer Forum.

 Hi.
 Having been a parent of two children with disabilities I have more understanding of the role of being both a parent & carer.
 This has given me more insight into the needs of other parents with similar situations.